You know that a polyp can be sitting in your colon for years, but just how long does it take to turn into cancer?

 Two Basic Kinds of Polyps

-“Hyperplastic polyps which are never thought to turn to cancer, and adenomatous polyps (also called adenomas, which can potentially grow to cancer after many years),” explains John Covington, MD, gastroenterologist at the Center for Digestive Disease at MedStar Franklin Square.
+“Hyperplastic polyps which are never thought to turn to cancer, and adenomatous polyps (also called adenomas, which can potentially grow to cancer after many years),” explains John Covington, MD, a gastroenterologist with a private practice in Maryland.

 “But most adenomas will not turn into cancer.”